HeliosLang/compiler/README.md

  * `blake2b(ByteArray) -> ByteArray` (32 bytes)

-### If-Then-Else
+### Branching
-The branches of the Plutus-Core `ifThenElse` function are deferred by wrapping them in lambda expressions, and calling the returned lambda expression with zero arguments. `&&` and `||` operate similarly.
+The `if-else` expression is syntactic sugar for nested Plutus-Core `ifThenElse` calls.
+Internally the branches of the Plutus-Core `ifThenElse` function are deferred by wrapping them in lambda expressions, and then calling the returned lambda expression with zero arguments. `&&` and `||` also defer calculation of their right-hand arguments.

 Branch deferral is the expected behaviour for C-like languages.

-### Union types
+### Union types (WiP)
-Plutus-Light will soon support tagged unions:
+We are planning to implement tagged unions.
+Tagged unions are similar to ADTs in Haskell:
 ```golang
 union Datum {
     Submission{...}, // content of Submission has the same syntax as a regular data-type